When writing applications in Node, you often need to write or read the contents of a file. Node.js provides a

 Our test became very simple and straightforward.
 We write file contents like it was a real file and then pass its path to the tested function.
 And we don’t have to care about filesystem implementation used in

-It’s a good practice to reset the virtual volume before each test — it avoids tests interfering each other if more than one test manipulate on the same filesystem path.
+It’s a good practice to reset the virtual volume before each test — it avoids tests interfering with each other if more than one test manipulates on the same filesystem path.

 We can see that both

 fs/promises in its implementation, but for demonstrational purposes I used

 fs-extra in tests.
 In real life, you should stick to one of them everywhere (I personally prefer

 Creating directory structure from JSON

 Mocking files instead of methods is very convenient, but there’s one drawback of the method shown above.
 Imagine your application operates not on a single file, but on a whole directory structure.
 Creating it manually using plenty of

 memfs has another useful feature: directory structure created from a JSON object.
 Its keys are paths and values refer to file contents.
 Let’s have a look at the example:

 Now we can create even complicated directory structures using single

 vol.fromJSON() call.
 We can even split it into multiple calls and extract to helper functions — it may be useful in more sophisticated test suites.
 Or even mix